- Borrow & Request

 Help with searching and finding government documents is available at the Information Desk on the main floor of The Valley Library.
 Help via chat, e-mail, text, and phone, as well as in person, is available -- see Ask Us

 While many documents are available online, the OSU Libraries also has a large collection of circulating documents in physical formats.
-Many are located on the 3rd floor; others are cataloged and shelved within the library stacks.
+Many are located on the 1st floor; others are cataloged and shelved within the library stacks.
 Be sure to check the online record in 1Search to find out what format your document is (paper, microfiche, CD/DVD, online etc.) and the physical location of the document.
+You may need to ask for staff assistance when retrieving the documents.
 The table below provides location information and circulation status for documents:

 |microfiche||3rd floor microfiche cases||no|